hashicorp/terraform-provider-azurerm/website/docs/r/mssql_database.html.markdown

 * `name` - (Required) The name of the Ms SQL Database.
 Changing this forces a new resource to be created.

-* `mssql_server_id` - (Required) The name of the Ms SQL Server on which to create the database.
+* `mssql_server_id` - (Required) The id of the Ms SQL Server on which to create the database.
 Changing this forces a new resource to be created.

 * `business_critical` - (Optional) A `business_critical` block as defined below.
 Conflicts with `general_purpose` and `hyper_scale`.